What Is Hyperacusis?

 Use Hearing Protection

 Though it is an easy solution to use earplugs or headphones to cut off the external irritating sounds, continuous use of earplugs should be avoided.
-This reduces the chances of getting accustomed to the sound and increases intolerance.
+This reduces the chances of getting accustomed to the external sound and increases intolerance.
 One should keep earplugs handy and use them in intolerable situations.
 Selective exposure to sound will desensitize and increase tolerance.

 If in a group conversation, the situation permits, request people to converse softly.